alonks/vision_lab/README.md

 # Lab 4: Vision

 Welcome to Lab 4, where you will learn how to use the camera to allow the racecar to park in front of a colored cone and follow a line.
+(Note: Lab 4 takes a bit more work that labs have in the past.
+Please start early and parralellize your efforts.

 In this lab, your team will do the following:
 - Experiment/Prototype with several types of object detection algorithms